COSI-Lab/rust-talks/README.md

 ## Todos

-* Find the "Next Wednesday"
+* Replace the "Next Meeting TBD" with the next meeting
 * Parse to meeting minutes